Is it a Good Idea to Refinance Federal Student Loans?

 Commonly Asked Questions About Federal Student Loan Refinancing

-Making a major financial change can often feel overwhelming, which is why we’ve addressed a few student loan refinancing FAQs below:
+Making a significant financial change can often feel overwhelming, which is why we’ve addressed a few student loan refinancing FAQs below:

-Do I Need Good Credit to Refinance Federal Student Loans?
+Do I Need Good Credit to Refinance My Federal Student Loans?

-The better your credit, the more likely you’ll be eligible for competitive interest rates on your student loans when refinancing.
-To boost your credit score, be sure to make on-time payments and to consistently pay down the balance on your credit card.
+The better your credit, the more likely you’ll be eligible for competitive interest rates when refinancing your student loans.
+There are many ways to boost your credit score, including making on-time payments and consistently paying down the balance on your credit card.

 Is Now a Good Time to Refinance?

 The best time to refinance your student loans depends on your personal financial situation.
-If you aren’t relying on federal benefits, like income-driven repayment or public service loan forgiveness, then student loan refinancing may benefit you.
+Student loan refinancing may be beneficial if you aren’t relying on federal benefits, like income-driven repayment or Public Service Loan Forgiveness.

 If you are relying on federal loan benefits and protections, however, first consider the impact on your financial health if you were to give those up by refinancing your student loans.